DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 For help with your move, [read our tips on relocation](/non-uk-teachers/plan-your-move-to-the-uk).

-## 6. Complete your teacher training and gain qualified teacher status (QTS)
+## 6. Complete your teacher training and gain QTS

 If you’re accepted on to a teacher training course in England, you’ll train for one year (or longer if you’re part-time) to gain [qualified teacher status (QTS)](https://getintoteaching.education.gov.uk/train-to-be-a-teacher/what-is-qts).